PowerLoom/docs/docs/build-with-powerloom/use-cases/existing-implementations/eth_price_tracking.md

 ![endpoints](/images/docker.png)

 For example, in the screenshot, the `epoch_id` is `100792`.
 Hit execute.
-The corresponsing snapshotted data to this specific `epoch_id` displays the price of ETH as `3067.935921`.
+The corresponding snapshotted data to this specific `epoch_id` displays the price of ETH as `3067.935921`.

 As the `epoch_id` moves ahead to `100793`, we find the above endpoint reflects the latest price captured of ethereum as `3068.034792`